 < Previous standard ^ Up a level ^ Next standard >

 The value of this standard is unclear, given that ISO 22301 does such a good job in this general area while ISO/IEC 24762 covers ICT Disaster Recovery specifically.

-I personally feel the standard should be extended beyond the ICT domain since:
+I wish the standard jad been extended beyond the ICT domain since:

-Furthermore, to avoid any hint of overlap/conflict with the ISO 22300 standards, the revised ToR clearly states that ISO/IEC 27031 will not replace a Business Continuity Management System.
-That said, the draft 2nd edition orbits around “IRBC” (ICT Readiness for Business Continuity) ... which is essentially a systematic way to manage the IT elements of business continuity, supplementing the BCMS as a whole.
+Furthermore, to avoid any hint of overlap/conflict with the ISO 22300 standards, ISO/IEC 27031 does not replace a Business Continuity Management System.
+That said, the standard orbits around “IRBC” (ICT Readiness for Business Continuity) ... which is essentially a systematic way to manage the IT elements of business continuity, supplementing the BCMS as a whole.

-Although the issued standard mentions ICT resilience to - as well as recovery from - disastrous situations, the coverage on resilience is quite light.
+Although the issued standard mentions ICT resilience to - as well as recovery from - disastrous situations, the coverage on resilience is limited.

 Contingency planning involves developing the organisation’s flexibility, capability, resources and dogged determination to cope with whatever situations actually eventuate, preparing for the uncertainties and challenges ahead.
 What will actually happen following an incident is contingent on the situation that occurs, its significance (reflecting its scale, nature, timing, implications for the business etc.) and the resources available (surviving!) at that point.
-The draft revised standard only refers once to ‘contingency’, as a convoluted note to the definition of [ICT] readiness.
+The standard only refers once to ‘contingency’, as a convoluted, badly-phrased note to the definition of [ICT] readiness.

+< Previous standard ^ Up a level ^ Next standard >